SweeprFi/event-tracker/README.md

 # Sweep Events

-App to listen to the Mint, Burn, and Transfer events.
+Local Node app to show SWEEP events from all chains This app shows Mint, Burn, and Transfer events.
+You can modify it to show the events that are important for your marketmaking

 ## Set up